News» Go to news main

 Contribution to Student Life Recognized at Faculty of Agriculture Graduation Banquet

-The banquet is a highlight of graduation celebrations and provides an opportunity for members of the graduating class to be recognized with Distinguished Graduate Awards.
+The banquet a highlight of graduation celebrations provides an opportunity for members of the graduating class to be recognized with Distinguished Graduate Awards.

-This year, Distinguished Graduate Awards were presented to Jessie Swinamer, Ellen Sharp, Alana Bent and Cassie Martel.
+Distinguished Graduate Awards were presented to Cora Sharp, Sussex NB and Bri Carkner of Ontario.

-The Distinguished Graduate Award is designed to express the Faculty’s acknowledgment and appreciation to graduating students, who have, through their time, energy, talent and leadership enriched the campus community during their studies without neglecting academic pursuits.
+Distinguished Graduate Awards are designed to express the Faculty’s acknowledgment and appreciation to graduating students, who have, through their time, energy, talent and leadership enriched the campus community during their studies without neglecting academic pursuits.
 Recipients are recognized for contributions made through their involvement over time in multiple activities, including, but not limited to, student government, campus activities, community service, sport and recreation, internationalization, or other campus programs.

 The Noel Enman Memorial Award, instituted in 1984, is presented annually to a technician or technology graduate whose personality and fellowship has contributed to student life and activities thereby gaining the respect of students and faculty.
-This award was presented to Brenda Mulrooney.
+This award was presented to Raine Beckwith of Salisbury, NB.